viggyfresh/CliNER/README.rst

 CliNER
 ===============================

 Clinical Named Entity Recognition system (CliNER) is an open-source natural language processing system for named entity recognition in clinical text of electronic health records.
-CliCon system is designed to follow best practices in clinical concept extraction, as established in i2b2 2010 shared task.
+CliNER system is designed to follow best practices in clinical concept extraction, as established in i2b2 2010 shared task.

-CliCon is implemented as a two-pass machine learning system for named entity recognition, currently using a Conditional Random Fields (CRF) classifier to establish concept boundaries and a Support Vector Machine (SVM) classifier to establish the type of concept.
+CliNER is implemented as a two-pass machine learning system for named entity recognition, currently using a Conditional Random Fields (CRF) classifier to establish concept boundaries and a Support Vector Machine (SVM) classifier to establish the type of concept.

-Please note that for optimal performance, CliCon requires the users to obtain a Unified Medical Language System (UMLS) license, since UMLS Metathesaurus is used as one of the knowledge sources for the above classifiers.
+Please note that for optimal performance, CliNER requires the users to obtain a Unified Medical Language System (UMLS) license, since UMLS Metathesaurus is used as one of the knowledge sources for the above classifiers.

 * Free software: Apache v2.0 license